Milanhj/microbiome-stats/README.md

 # RCT microbiome analysis

-Function documentation for comparing microbiome and resistome differences between treatment arms.
+Collected function documentation for comparing differences in microbiomes and resistomes of treatment arms.
 Example code uses simulated count data.
+All scripts include commented functions with documentation.

 <br>